 (b) The purposes of the application are to present the proposed public charter school's academic and operational vision and plans, demonstrate the applicant's capacities to execute the proposed vision and plans to increase student achievement and provide a clear basis for assessing the applicant's plans and capacities.
-The county board shall preliminarily assess the application and, within thirty days, determine whether it will proceed as the authorizing authority or forward the application to the Public Charter School Oversight and Authorizer Board.
+The county board shall preliminarily assess the application and, within thirty-days, determine whether it will proceed as the authorizing authority or forward the application to the Public Charter School Oversight and Authorizer Board.

-(c) The application review and evaluation process of the Public Charter School Oversight and Authorizer Board, and of a county board county board that intends to proceed as the authorizing authority, shall include a thorough evaluation of each application, an in-person interview with the applicant, a thirty-day comment period and a public hearing.
+(c) The application review and evaluation process of the Public Charter School Oversight and Authorizer Board, and of a county board that intends to proceed as the authorizing authority, shall include a thorough evaluation of each application, an in-person interview with the applicant, a thirty-day comment period and a public hearing.
 In reviewing and evaluating applications, authorizers shall employ procedures, practices, criteria and standards consistent with nationally recognized principles and standards for authorizing high-quality public charter schools.
 In deciding whether to approve applications, authorizers shall:

-- (1) Grant authorization only to applicants that have demonstrated competence in each element of the Public Charter School Oversight and Authorizer Board's published approval criteria and who are likely to open and operate a public charter school that will increase student achievement; - (2) Base decisions on documented evidence collected through the application review process; and - (3) Follow charter-granting policies and practices that are transparent, based on merit and avoid conflicts of interest or any appearance of a conflict of interest. - (d) No later than ninety days after receipt of an application, the authorizer shall decide to approve or deny the application in accordance with the following: - (1) Approve quality charter applications that meet identified educational needs and promote a diversity of educational choices.
-An approval decision may include, if appropriate, reasonable conditions that the applicant must meet before a charter contract may be executed, including resubmission; - (2) Decline to approve weak or inadequate charter applications.
-If the authorizer denies an application, the authorizer shall clearly state, for public record, its reasons for denial at the time of rendering the decision to deny.
-An applicant may apply again to that authorizer in response to a subsequer nt request for pro posals; ------------- ------------ --------- ---------

-(3) Make and announce all charter approval or denial decisions in a meeting open to the 5 public and clearly stating in a resolution the reasons for the decisions; and

-- (4) Convey the decision on an application in writing to the applicant. - (e) The applicant shall be granted thirty days to respond in writing to the decision before it becomes final.
-The applicant shall be allowed to provide the authorizing authority with such arguments and supporting information as it sees fit, and the authorizing authority shall consider all such timely submitted material prior to rendering a final determination.
-The authorizer shall render its final determination within ten days of receiving the written response, arguments, and supporting information. - (f) Within ten days of taking final action to approve or deny an application, the authorizer shall report the action it has taken to the applicant and to the oversight and authorizer board or affected county board, as applicable.
-The authorizer shall at the same time provide a copy of the report to the state superintendent.
-The state superintendent shall register the charters approved by all chartering authorities in chronological order by date of approval. - (g) An approved application may not serve as a school's charter contract nor may it be incorporated by reference into the charter contract.
-An approved application is an authorization to begin contract negotiations with the authorizer.
-A public charter school may not commence or continue operations without a signed contract between the authorizer and the governing board.
+(1) Grant authorization only to applicants that have demonstrated competence in each element of the Public Charter School Oversight and Authorizer Board's published approval criteria

+32 and who are likely to open and operate a public charter school that will increase student 33 achievement; 34 (2) Base decisions on documented evidence collected through the application review 35 process; and 36 (3) Follow charter-granting policies and practices that are transparent, based on merit and 37 avoid conflicts of interest or any appearance of a conflict of interest.
+38 (d) No later than ninety-days after receipt of an application, the authorizer shall decide to 39 approve or deny the application in accordance with the following: 40 (1) Approve quality charter applications that meet identified educational needs and 41 promote a diversity of educational choices.
+An approval decision may include, if appropriate, 42 reasonable conditions that the applicant must meet before a charter contract may be executed, 43 including resubmission; 44 (2) Decline to approve weak or inadequate charter applications.
+If the authorizer denies 45 an application, the authorizer shall clearly state, for public record, its reasons for denial at the time 46 of rendering the decision to deny.
+An applicant may apply again to that authorizer in response to 47 a subsequent request for proposals; 48 (3) Make and announce all charter approval or denial decisions in a meeting open to the 49 public and clearly stating in a resolution the reasons for the decisions; and 50 (4) Convey the decision on an application in writing to the applicant.
+51 (e) The applicant shall be granted thirty-days to respond in writing to the decision before 52 it becomes final.
+The applicant shall be allowed to provide the authorizing authority with such 53 arguments and supporting information as it sees fit, and the authorizing authority shall consider 54 all such timely submitted material prior to rendering a final determination.
+The authorizer shall 55 render its final determination within ten days of receiving the written response, arguments, and 56 supporting information.